edgarfinn/react-app-webpack-starter/README.md

 Webpack is configured to perform certain tasks differently depending on whether in ```development``` environment or ```production``` environment.

-In order to run the development server run:
+To run the development server:

 ```
 $ npm run dev